rhcs-dashboard/ceph-dev/README.md

 CEPH_REPO_DIR=/path/to/your/local/ceph/repo
 HOST_CCACHE_DIR=/path/to/your/local/.ccache/dir

-DASHBOARD_HOST_PORT=4200    (example: set 5200 if you want to open the dashboard at http://localhost:5200) GRAFANA_HOST_PORT=3000    (default: 3000)
+DASHBOARD_HOST_PORT=4200    (example: set 5200 if you want to access the dashboard at http://localhost:5200) GRAFANA_HOST_PORT=3000    (default: 3000)
 PROMETHEUS_HOST_PORT=9090    (default: 9090)
 ```